will1is1a1weirdo/SNAKEgame/README.md

 # SNAKEgame
-pygame version of classic snake game with multiplayer and booby food and u die if u eat booby food:)
+# pygame version of classic snake game with multiplayer and booby food and u die if u eat booby food:)
+# pygame required.
+# run the game in python environment that has pygame.